Resident Management Companies (RMCs) in high-rise buildings

 Evacuation information

-You should provide information relating to evacuation.
+You should provide information about:

-- A copy of your evacuation strategy
+- your evacuation strategy

-- Details of the evacuation procedure
+- the evacuation procedure

-- Details of when and in what circumstances a person should evacuate
+- what circumstances a person should evacuate

 Fire Safety Regulation information

-- Contact details for persons responsible for the building.
+- contact details for persons responsible for the building.

-- Design and material information relating to the construction of external walls.
+- design and material information relating to the construction of external walls.

-- Floor plans for the building (including a simple one-page plan).
+- floor plans for the building (including a simple one-page plan).

 Structural Information

-- A list of structural safety measures that prevent or reduce structural safety risk
+- a list of structural safety measures that prevent or reduce structural safety risk

 The Building Safety Risk Assessment